 Major Road Projects

-In June 2015 work started on the construction of the Wakefield East Relief Road.
+The Wakefield Eastern Relief Road opened in April 2017.
 The road will provide access for residents of the new homes to be built at City Fields and improve access to Wakefield city centre and the wider district and motorway network.
-Work on the scheme is expected to last until May 2017.
 The City Fields development will cover 152 hectares to the East of Wakefield city centre.
 It should provide approximately 2,500 new homes and include facilities for leisure, retail and commerce.
 Development is likely to last 15-20 years.